Added to Saved items

 The main symptoms of ADHD centre around inattentiveness, hyperactivity and impulsiveness.
 These can make coping with life really difficult, especially when left untreated.

 An inability to focus for people experiencing the 'inattention subtype' can lead to problems in both school and work.
-Unfortunately, this can make it hard for people to reach their potential and often they are left feeling like underachievers.
+This can make it hard for people to reach their potential and often they are left feeling like underachievers.
 For those with the 'hyperactive-impulsive subtype', acting in a way that is considered either inappropriate or rude can hinder and damage relationships.

 Misdiagnosing ADHD